Riizade/Dota-2-Market-Browser/readme.md

     api_key: your API key for use with Valve's market API
     log_level: the amount of information to log (0-4), higher numbers give more information in logs
     sql_log_level: the amount of information to log for SQLAlchemy (0-4)
-    init_new_db: deletes the current item database and builds a new one (repopulates and reparses all data)
+    delete_old_db: deletes the current item database
+    populate_db: does a full parse of the schema and all market items on startup